cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 </html>
 ```

-The login submission will be handled by a `@Controller` which will call on the `AuthenticationManager` built in `WebSecurityConfig`:
+The login submission is handled by a `@Controller` which calls on the `AuthenticationManager` built in `WebSecurityConfig`:

 `/src/main/java/com/okta/developer/config/WebSecurityConfig.java`
 ```java